 Many people don’t know that LinkedIn has certain limits, which restrict your activity on the platform.

 These limits have been introduced to prevent ‘spamming’ and cynical usage.
-LinkedIn was intended to allow people to connect with their friends and colleagues, but over recent years the platform has become cluttered with useless advertising messages and pointless mailshots.
+LinkedIn was intended to allow people to connect with their friends and colleagues, but over recent years the platform has become cluttered with pointless advertising messages and aimless mailshots.

 LinkedIn simply wants to ensure its users are behaving properly and contributing to the community.
 And at SalesQL, we fully support this message.
 The goal of our product is to enhance the community and maximize your sales or recruitment prospects, not encourage our subscribers to game the system.

 However, we also want to give you the full facts about LinkedIn limits and ensure you don’t breach the platform’s usage conditions.
 Profiles viewed and enriched through SalesQL count towards the limits, so it’s important you know how to use our product properly.

 In this post, we’re going to give you all the info you need to understand the LinkedIn limits and avoid penalties when running your lead-gen searches.